Participation of Schools and Students

 “Capture and evaluate environmental data with the Raspberry Pi and Python”

-Various sensors (temperature, humidity, air pressure, air quality, lightning detection, etc.) and the possibility of easy processing of data with the increasingly popular Python programming language will be demonstrated.
+Various sensors (temperature, humidity, air pressure, air quality, lightning detection, etc.) and the possibility of easy processing of data with the increasingly popular Python programming language were be demonstrated.
 Python is based on the new module “ECDL Computing”, which will be available at Austrian schools.
-In the workshop, students have the opportunity to try out different sensors and receive hints on how they can record, analyse and visualize their own environmental data with very little financial means.
-In addition, the “Open Weather Map” shows how people can use Python to query and edit free weather data.
+In the workshop, students had the opportunity to try out different sensors and receive hints on how they can record, analyse and visualize their own environmental data with very little financial means.
+In addition, the “Open Weather Map” showed how people can use Python to query and edit free weather data.

 “Robotics & Coding in Education”

-Young people can devote themselves to one or more topics according to the concept of an open workshop.
+Young people could devote themselves to one or more topics according to the concept of an open workshop.
 At any time change a table and work elsewhere.
-Students will be encouraged to develop creative (digital) solutions and to explore technical innovations.
+Students were encouraged to develop creative (digital) solutions and to explore technical innovations.